izihawa/summa/docs/ipfs-wasm-guide.md

 Follow quick-start guide for [creating new index](/summa/quick-start#setup)

-In the end you will have index that we will publish and view through IPFS + Web.
+In the end you will have index that we will publish to IPFS and view through browser.

 ### Publish index to IPFS <a name="ipfs"></a>